 Sessions

 Sessions represent a single vital signs measurement workflow.
-A session is created, receives an upload of preprocessed tensor data, processes it through the inference engine, and returns calibrated vital signs.
+A session is created, receives an upload of the preprocessed RGB tensor, runs through the inference engine, and returns calibrated vital signs in the response.
+Nothing health-related is stored on our side.

 Session Lifecycle